Nagajyothi-tammisetti/artisan-collective-updated-2.0/README.md

 ## hellp needed :)
 all rules are down there ( feel free to get to know ) ##
+## white do anything needed video drive link beofre and after and or ss okay to give marks and tag properly ##
 ------------------------------------------------------------------------------------

 Artisan Collective is a full-stack web platform designed to connect artisans, creators, and customers in one digital ecosystem.
 It combines marketplace capabilities, creator storytelling, and AI-assisted experiences to support local craftsmanship at scale.